-Autumn is nearly here, but before the leaves start to change colour there should still be enough time to keep enjoying zucchini and tomatoes for a bit longer.
-But winter is coming, so make sure you prepare by planting spring bulbs and getting the veggie garden ready.
+Autumn is here, but there’s still time to keep enjoying zucchini and tomatoes for a bit longer, so keep harvesting and feeding to keep them productive.
+But winter is coming!
+Make sure you’re ready by getting your spring bulbs and winter veggie garden planted.

 Start planting your winter veggie garden.
 Stagger your planting over the next month to help stagger your harvest.

-Direct sow carrots and parsnips into prepared, weed-free beds.
-Plant seedling or sow seed in seed raising trays of cabbages, kale, beetroot, broccoli, lettuce, coriander and parsley.
+Direct-sow carrots and parsnips into prepared, weed-free beds.
+Plant seedling or sow seed in seed raising trays of cabbage, kale, beetroot, broccoli, lettuce, coriander and parsley.

-Plant compost crops such as lupins into empty beds.
+Start planting compost crops such as lupins into empty beds.
+Click here for more

-It’s a great time to plant citrus and feijoas, and we’ve a great range instore, including some unusal and delicious citrus.
+It’s a great time to plant citrus, guavas and feijoas.
+We’ve a great range instore, including some unusual and delicious varieties of citrus.

 Hedging Grow your own privacy!
 Autumn is a great time to plant hedges.

 For quick growing taller hedges check out our griselinias and eugenias, or for something small, try buxus (box hedge) or corokias.
-For more advice visit www.kings.co.nz/garden-news/hedges-grow-your-own-privacy
+For more click here

 Flowers such as Marigolds, Gazanias, and Petunias will last well into autumn.
 But as it cools, start to plant winter flowering annuals such as pansy, calendula, and polyanthus.